 4. Conduct Regular Data Backups

 Remote working is more vulnerable to data security breaches.
 Even with the most expensive and robust security measures to safeguard your remote work, you may still get hacked.
+Then you need to hire a cybersecurity services provider.
 With cybersecurity, it is not a question of if but when hackers will come.
 So, you must be prepared for anything.
 In fact, never put too much trust in the security measures you have put in place.
 Instead, it would be wise to remain skeptical and understand that a breach can occur at any time.
 So it becomes easy to answer the question: What if (despite the remote working security measures you have taken) a security breach occurs?
 The IBM 2022 cost of data breach report was released a few days ago and shows that the average cost of a data breach now stands at USD 4.35 million in 2022.

 One of the best ways to avoid the high cost of a data breach is to have a data backup plan.
 You must frequently backup your remote working data so that even if remote working data is compromised, you still have somewhere to start from.
 Frequent and automatic data backups happening weekly or fortnightly should be the right way to go.

 Hackers use malware to target remote workers.
 Malware infections such as viruses, trojans, and ransomware target remote workers.
 Such attacks come with devastating damages.
 They could damage the reputation of the remote worker, cause severe financial losses or lead to business closures.
 Antivirus software is one of the best ways of dealing with malware infiltrations.
 The software will scan all traffic on remote working networks and stop malware infections from penetrating the network.
 You must also ensure frequent updates to the antivirus software to keep it up to date and well equipped to address security concerns in the remote working environment.

 6. Update Software Regularly